Daddy Yankee gives Argentina more gasoline

 The “real exchange rate” tries to capture whether the exchange rate is keeping up with relative changes in inflation.
 For example, if inflation in Argentina is lower than in the USA, but the peso doesn’t fall at the same rate, then things will get more expensive in Argentina measured in dollars and the real exchange rate will rise.
 Similarly, the peso falls faster than relative prices rise, then things will get cheaper in Argentina and the real exchange rate will fall.

-The blue line in the below graph captures the change in the real exchange rate against the dollar.
+The blue line in the below graph captures the change in the real exchange rate (RER) against the U.S. dollar.
 President Milei took office at the vertical line.
+The higher the RER, the more expensive things are in Argentina relative to other countries.

 As of July, the country was on average twice as expensive as it had been in November 2023.
 Yikes.